thibaudclement/cs269i/docs/lecture-14.md

     - Each task demands a fixed vector of resources (2 GPU, 3 TB RAM).
     - For now, tasks are infinitesimally small (2\(\epsilon\) GPU, 3\(\epsilon\) TB RAM).

 How can we allocate these resources to these users?
-In particular, we want to
+In particular, we want to:

 - Ensure fairness, efficiency.
 - Avoid monetary transfers (e.g. allocation inside a given organization).